Apurv090405/Ticketing-_Chatbot/readme.md

 ### Chat Interface
 ![Recording 2025-07-02 130104](https://github.com/user-attachments/assets/a76ef80b-6c6d-4d53-bfe1-9202a24a5108)

 ---

-## 🌟 Ending Message

-Thank you for exploring the Laptop Support Chatbot!
-A big shoutout to **Codiste** for bringing this live project to life.
-Let’s keep innovating together! 💻🎉

----
 ## 🙏 Acknowledgment

-We extend our heartfelt gratitude to **Codiste** for initiating and supporting this live project.
-Special thanks to the development team, including [Your Name/Team], for their dedication and expertise.
+We extend our heartfelt gratitude to **Codiste** for initiating and supporting this project.
 We also appreciate the open-source community and Google Cloud for providing the Gemini API, which powers our AI capabilities.

 ---